-“A kind gesture can reach a wound that only compassion can heal.”
-This quote has always been motivated Shakira Quraishi in her work helping disadvantaged clients to improve their living.
+“A kind gesture can reach a wound that only compassion can heal”.
+This quote has always motivated Shakira Quraishi in her work helping disadvantaged clients to improve their living.

-Hamida, one of many Shakira’s clients, came to Canada as a Government-assisted refugee.
-She has been suffering from mental health issues and post-traumatic stress disorder for years after her head injury in the Afghan war and losing four children after divorce.
+Hamida, like many CultureLink clients, came to Canada as a Government-assisted refugee.
+She has been living with mental health issues and post-traumatic stress disorder for years, after suffering a head injury in the Afghan war and losing four children after divorce.

-Hamida first time met Shakira about two years ago in the Toronto City Hall, one of the community spaces of CultureLink SWCS program.
-Shakira helped her to reconnect to CCTV (Canadian Centre for Victims of Torture), to resume English classes and to receive support with her issues at the residence she lived.
+Hamida first time met Shakira about two years ago at Toronto City Hall, one of the locations of CultureLink’s Settlement Workers in Community Spaces (SWCS) program.
+She was helped to reconnect to CCTV (Canadian Centre for Victims of Torture), to resume English classes and to receive support at the residence she lived in.
 Hamida slowly started getting better and attending English Conversation sessions, but everything changed after COVID-19 lockdown.
-Hamida felt very socially isolated in her living space and didn’t have any community contact.
-Before pandemic she has been coming to City Hall to see Shakira at least once a week, just to share some news as a friend or ask for advice.
+She felt very isolated in her living space and didn’t have any community contact.
+Before the pandemic she had been visiting the City hall at least once a week, to share news or ask for advice.

-To make her client feeling less isolated in her apartment, Shakira negotiated with Rogers to secure low-cost ($10 a month) internet service for Hamida.
-She also contacted one of our former staff member and dedicated volunteer, who purchased a new flat screen smart TV for Hamida and together with Shakira delivered TV to her apartment.
+To make sure Hamida feels less isolated in her apartment, Shakira negotiated with Rogers to secure low-cost internet service for her client.
+A former CultureLink staff member, who is now a dedicated volunteer, donated a TV for Hamida and delivered it to her apartment.

 Hamida’s stability has improved immensely.
-She started feeling better and now continues her drawings that has always been her passion.
+She started feeling better and now is able to continue drawing, which has always been her passion.

 In theory the job of a settlement worker is to answer questions and refer clients to resources and services.
 In practice, they go above and beyond to help those in need.
 Compassion and empathy go a long way and can make a difference in someone’s life.